2023 NCAA baseball bracket: Men's College World Series scores, schedule

 The 2023 NCAA college baseball championship is here.
-The tournament bracket was revealed on Monday, May 29.
+The super regional round runs from June 9-12.
 You can get the interactive NCAA baseball bracket here.

 The complete NCAA regional, super regional, and 2023 Men's College World Series schedules are below.